prog4biol/soc2020/biomart_get_gene_info/README.md

   e.
 Select "Interpro Decription"
 8. Retrieve results
   a.
 Click the "Results" button near the top left.
   b.
-Check Unique results only once results appear
+Check Unique results only once results appear.
   c.
 We want to download TSV to a file, which is default, so Click the "GO" button.
   d.
 Wait, Download called "mart_export.txt" will be in your downloads location.
   e.
 Copy mart_export.txt to the location with your expression data.
       i. for me, will likely be different for you: `mv ~/Downloads/mart_export.txt ~/Desktop/soc2020/.`